felippe-regazio/ssrfcheck/README.md

 - checks for tricks: oct domain, decimal domains, special chars, etc

 If you wann know more about coverage, check the tests directory of this project.
 Test data lives in /tests/data folder.

+## Warning

+This lib will not check SSRF attacks via redirection, those attacks when a valid URL is used to bypass security and then this URL redirects to a malicious endpoint.
+In order to prevent this attacks you must disable the `follow symlinks` and `HTTP redirections` on your server.
+To know more about other layers agains SSRF: https://owasp.org/Top10/A10_2021-Server-Side_Request_Forgery_%28SSRF%29/

 # Contribution